What and Who is AREC

 The word ‘Amateur’ in AREC means only that they are unpaid.
 Their goal has always been to achieve the highest professional standards.
 Members are drawn from every walk of life and all professions.

-AREC doesn't just look after Search & Rescue or Civil Defense, we can also help out with any Sporting or Community events as well.
-If you require any communication assistance for the next event you have on, please get in contact with us, and we can see what we can do to help.
+Manawatu AREC doesn't just look after Search & Rescue or Civil Defence, we can also help out with communications for any Sporting or Community events as well.
+If you require any assistance for the next event you have on, please get in contact with us, and we can see what we can do to help.

 Contact Details: